 When the Beatles' manager was shot, Lennon once said, "I'm next, I know it."
 When the band broke up due to stress, he also had expressed, "I don't want to be dead at age 40."
 However, his most eerie comment was when he was questioned on how he thought he might die.
 The singer stated, "I'll probably be popped off by some looney."

 On December 8, 1980, 40-year-old Lennon was shot five times in the archway of his Manhattan apartment by a delusional and unhinged Mark David Chapman.
 The iconic figure tragically did not survive.

 When he was 15 years old, Valens cut class to attend his grandfather's funeral.
 While there, a plane fell from the sky and crashed on the playground of his schoolyard.
 After a performance with fellow artists Buddy Holly and J.P.
-Richardson, Valens won a coin toss with Holly's backup guitarist that earned him a seat in a small aircraft.
+Richardson, Valens won a coin toss with Holly's backup guitarist, earning him a small aircraft seat.
 He reportedly said, "That's the first time I've ever won anything in my life."

 Just minutes later, on February 3, 1959, the plane crashed into the frozen ground, killing all on impact.
 Valens was only 17 years old.